-From dissatisfaction with company policies to required relocation, there may come a time when you are unwilling or unable to complete the duties of the job and will consider leaving.
+From a dissatisfaction with company policies to required relocation, there may come a time when you are unwilling or unable to complete the job’s duties and will consider leaving.
 If this occurs, you will be in the unenviable position of writing a resignation letter.
-The composition of a resignation letter can be incredibly difficult, even for the most adept writer, because it requires a great deal of tact and consideration.
+The composition of a resignation letter can be challenging, even for the most adept writer, because it requires a great deal of tact and consideration.

 Consider the following tips to create a resignation letter:

-When composing a resignation letter, be short and to the point, this is no time to ramble on.
+When composing a resignation letter, be short and to the point.
+This is no time to ramble on.
 Make sure you state your name and contact information, the fact that you are resigning, and the date of your resignation.
-No other information is necessary in this type of letter.
+No other information is necessary for this type of letter.
 Resist the urge to include irrelevant information regarding your time at the company or your future career plans.
-However, you may want to mention that you enjoyed working for the company and are happy for the opportunity.
-You want to leave on good terms; this is the key, because you may need a reference from them.
+However, you may want to mention that you enjoyed working for the company and are happy about the opportunity.
+You want to leave on good terms; this is the key because you may need a reference from them.

 There is No Need to Give a Reason

 Listing a reason for your resignation is not necessary.
 Do not use the resignation letter as a time to vent your frustrations.
 Your employer probably already knows your reasons for wishing to leave—there’s no need to reiterate.
-Simply be straightforward and to the point.
-Plainly say: “I am resigning”.
+Be straightforward and to the point.
+Plainly say: “I am resigning.”
 Do not say: “I am resigning because…”

 Know the Consequences of Resigning

-If you did sign an employment contract, resigning mid-contract will most likely look very bad to future employers.
-They will logically conclude that if you have vacated one contract before completion, you could do it again.
+If you sign an employment contract, resigning mid-contract will most likely look very bad to future employers.
+They will logically conclude that you could do it again if you have vacated one contract before completion.
 Make sure you think very hard about resignation before you follow through with your plan.
 Are you so unhappy in your position that you really want to risk future employment opportunities in your field?

-While nothing can magically transform the task of resigning into an easy one, following these tips will help you make the task as painless as possible and ensure that your career will not suffer as a result of your decision.
+While nothing can magically transform the task of resigning into an easy one, following these tips will help you make the task as painless as possible and ensure that your career will not suffer due to your decision.
 Good luck!